-- Your goal is to update the OS in thirty computers from the same network.
+- Your goal is to update the OS in thirty computers in the same network.
 Describe the steps you would take to finish the task in the shortest possible time.
-It is possible to do this without interrupting the work of the others?
+It is possible to do this without interrupting the work of your colleagues?

 - One of the workers gives you a call and tells his computer is very slow for the last three days.
-Describe the process of troubleshooting in this case.
+Describe the process of troubleshooting.

 - You know the business activities of our company.
-What software components would you recommend to use?
-Can you troubleshoot these components?
+What software products would you recommend us, to improve the efficiency of our work?

 - One of the computers stops working and reports that the virus was detected.
 However, the virus scan shows no infections.
 What steps would you take?
 What could be the problem then?

-- How could you disable the firewall in Windows 8?
-In what cases should you do so?
+- How can we disable the firewall in Windows 8?
+In what cases should we disable it?

 - One of client’s PCs needs a reinstall.
 But you need to back up all received emails in Outlook.
 How would you do it?

 - What would you do to secure Windows server files in case of a need of an update?